y-fujii/zuho/readme.md

 	- Eckert IV
 	- It is also very easy to add custom projection functions.
 See "Mapping" in "zuho.js".
-- No dependencies, small, easy to use.
+- No dependencies, small, and easy to use.
-	- Requires only "zuho.js", which is less than 600 SLOC.
+	- Requires only "zuho.js", which is less than 600 SLoC.

 ## Usage

 	<script defer src="zuho.js"></script>
-	<div class="equirectangular" data-src="your_favorite_image" style="width: 720px; height: 480px"></div>
+	<x-zuho src="src.jpg" mapping="azConformal" style="width: 720px; height: 480px"></x-zuho>

-See "index.html" for example and "zuho.js" for detailed usage.
+See "index.html" for example and "zuho.js" for a detailed usage.

 Although JS API is not stable and not documented yet, it is easy to use because zuho.js is a tiny library.